JP EN

 Future Development Goals

-This research division contributes to the study of mathematical data science with the aim of working closely with the Data Science Center, conducting joint research with companies, and becoming a base for the international research on statistical science.
+This research division contributes to the advancement of mathematical data science by collaborating closely with the Data Science Center, conducting joint research with industry partners, and serving as a hub for international research in statistical science.

 SDGs